-To help understand the generations of the goldendoodle, I have broken it down for you.
+To help understand the generations of the Goldendoodle, I have broken it down for you.
 First generation (F1): Golden Retriever + Poodle Have loose, wavy coats and vary widely for shedding and allergy friendliness First Generation Backcross (F1b): Golden Doodle F1 + Poodle Have wavier to curly coats and are more consistently low shedding and allergy friendly Multi-generational: Goldendoodle + Goldendoodle (greater than 3 generations) Have wavy to curly coats and are usually non-shedding and hypoallergenic.

-The ALD is now a multi generational breed – meaning we have been breeding Australian Labradoodles to Australian Labradoodles for many generations.
+The ALD is now a multi-generational breed – meaning we have been breeding Australian Labradoodles to Australian Labradoodles for many generations.
 This produces consistency.
-The ALD is a non-shedding, odorless and allergy friendly dog with high intelligence, graceful athleticism, rare intuition and easy trainability.
-They are allergy friendly and people focused companions!
+The ALD is a non-shedding, odorless, and allergy-friendly dog with high intelligence, graceful athleticism, rare intuition, and easy trainability.
+They are allergy-friendly and people-focused companions!

-The bernedoodle is a cross between a Bernese Mountain Dog and a Poodle.
+The Bernedoodle is a cross between a Bernese Mountain Dog and a Poodle.
 This hybrid blends the clever goofiness of the poodle with the placid loyalty of the Bernese.
 Depending on the bernedoodle’s generation (F1, F1b, F2, F2b, etc.), it can have varying percentages of Poodle vs. Bernese Mountain Dog genetics.
-The amount of possible genetic combinations within the bernedoodle breed, result in varying differences of coat texture, color, temperament, agility, and size.
+The amount of possible genetic combinations within the Bernedoodle breed, results in varying differences in coat texture, color, temperament, agility, and size.
 F1 is the first cross between a Bernese Mt Dog and a Poodle.
 I also breed Bernese to Australian Labradoodles for Australian Bernedoodles.